lpnh/icons-brew.yazi/README.md

 user-provided colors (on the right).
 The key lies in selecting the nearest color from the new given palette that matches the original one.

+These screenshots were made using the script's default output, which is the same as the one you can find in the `catppuccin.toml` file.
+The default config uses the Mocha and Latte palettes for dark and light themes, respectively.

 ## On Tap

 If you have a taste for [catppuccin